PatrickKyei/exception/_posts/2022-05-26-becoming-happier.md

 title: Open The DOORS For HAPPINESS By Using These Simple Tips
 date: 2022-05-26 18:35:00 +00
 categories: [Happiness, Choice]
-tags: [happiness, ]     # TAG names should always be lowercase
+tags: [happiness, choices, life]     # TAG names should always be lowercase
 ---

 - Take daring steps in the direction of your intuition - it'll feel uncomfortable at first, but it'll be so worth it in the end.

+Daring to do something you've always wanted to do brings a new a energy into your life and awaken your happiness.
+It removes boredom and the feeling of sameness which that makes life dull.

 - Drop the "I'm an introvert" label and talk to people you find interesting.